 Ancient China is known for its rich history and cultural practices that continue to intrigue people around the world.
 One fascinating aspect of ancient Chinese civilization is their tradition of naming years after animals.
 This unique practice, which originated over two thousand years ago, is based on the Chinese zodiac system and has a significant influence on various aspects of Chinese culture and society.

-What Ancient Civilization Named Years After Animals?
+- Ancient Civilizations That Named Years After Animals

 The Origins of Naming Years After Animals